jankotek/mapdb/src/site/markdown/15-caches.md

 MapDB eliminated page layer, so it does not have regular cache.
 Instead it used memory mapped files and relies on operating system to do disk caching.

-When we talk about cache in mapdb we mean *instance cache.Instead of pages, MapDB caches deserialized objects such as tree nodes, `Long`, `Person` and so on.
+When we talk about cache in mapdb we mean *instance cache* .Instead of pages, MapDB caches deserialized objects such as tree nodes, `Long`, `Person` and so on.
 Instance cache helps to minimize deserialization overhead.
 When you fetch an object twice, it will be deserialized only once, second time it will be fetched from cache.